 In Paper 1 (Section C), you will be asked to correct errors in a text.
 Practice identifying:

-- Spelling mistakes (commonly confused words).
+- Spelling mistakes (commonly confused words like their/there).

 Conclusion

 Grade 11 is about refining your skills.
 Read as much as you can—newspapers, blogs, novels.
 The more you read, the better your vocabulary and sentence structure will become.
+Treat this year as your training ground for Matric, and you will excel.

 Good luck!